Onehunga: Merging with Auckland

 While in 1891 Onehunga was one of the "25 most populous urban areas/towns of New Zealand", with about 5,000 inhabitants, by the First World War it had ceased to be a port of importance.
 It gained a new role as a shopping and service centre as it was engulfed by the suburban development of Auckland, and was amalgamated with Auckland City in 1989.

 Onehunga had for a short time Auckland's first zoo.
 However, the zoological garden that John James Boyd created near today's Royal Oak did not meet with local approval – mainly due to concerns about the smells and crowds.
 Eleven years after its November 1911 opening, the animals were bought and transferred to the new Auckland Zoo at Western Springs.

 Although the area was a predominantly working-class suburb for much of the 20th century, it has undergone some gentrification since the 1990s.
-In recent times, many of the bungalows of the 1920s (along with the earlier villas) have undergone restoration and Dress Smart has reinvigorated commerce in the area.
+In recent times, many of the bungalows of the 1920s (along with the earlier villas) have undergone restoration.
 Secondary schools located conveniently are Onehunga High School, One Tree Hill College and Marcellin College.
 Some boys also attend St Peter's College.

-The hit TV show Back of the Y was filmed in 'Auckland's beautiful Onehunga'.

 Local government

-Onehunga had its own local government authority, Onehunga Borough Council, which started in 1877.
-It merged into Auckland City Council in 1989.
-All of Auckland's councils amalgamated into Auckland Council in November 2010.
+The first local government for the settlement was the Hundred of Onehunga, formed in 1848.
+This was replaced with the Township of Onehunga Highway District in 1868, which in turn was replaced with the Borough of Onehunga in 1877.
+The borough expanded northwards via annexation of part of the One Tree Hill Road District in 1911–1916 and 1925 as well as an annexation of part of the Mount Roskill Road District in 1936.
+The borough governed Onehunga until it was abolished as part of the 1989 local government reforms.